Trebbiano: Argentina

 Like many Italian grapes, Trebbiano came to Argentina with Italian immigrants.

 Australia

 "White Hermitage" came to Australia with James Busby in 1832.
 The major plantings are in New South Wales and South Australia, where it is mostly used for brandy and for blending with other grapes in table wine.

 Bulgaria

 It is known as 'Thalia' in both Bulgaria and Portugal.

 France

 'Ugni blanc' is the most widely planted white grape of France, being found particularly along the Provençal coast, in the Gironde and Charente.
 It is also known as 'Clairette Ronde', 'Clairette de Vence', 'Queue de Renard', and in Corsica as 'Rossola'.

-Under the name 'St. Émilion,' Trebbiano is important in brandy production, being the most common grape variety in Cognac and Armagnac.
+Under the name 'St. Émilion', Trebbiano is important in brandy production, being the most common grape variety in Cognac and Armagnac.
 In the Armagnac / Côtes de Gascogne area it is also used in the white Floc de Gascogne.

+It is one of the three primary grape varieties of white Côtes de Provence.

 Italy

 The Trebbiano family account for around a third of all white wine in Italy.
 It is mentioned in more than 80 of Italy's DOCs ("Controlled origin denominations"), although it has just seven of its own : Trebbiano d'Abruzzo DOC, Trebbiano di Aprilia, Trebbiano di Arborea, Trebbiano di Capriano del Colle, Trebbiano di Romagna and Trebbiano Val Trebbia dei Colli Piacentini and Trebbiano di Soave.

 Perhaps the most successful Trebbiano-based blend are the Orvieto whites of Umbria, which use a local clone called Procanico.

 Trebbiano is also used to produce balsamic vinegar.

 Trebbiano is one of the most commonly cultivated vines in Atri, modern name of Hatria.